 Now for another matter.
-We have a trooper that needs our help.
+We have a trooper that really needs our help.

 James Conner, a trooper of the 1st/9th needs the Brotherhood.
 His wife has been corresponding with me.

 He was in a serious auto accident in 1997 and has been in and out of VA hospitals, since.
 Today he is practically an invalid.
 He is in failing health and he and his wife need our support.
 James memory is gone from the old days, and he has trouble remembering from day to day.
-They are in need of moral support.
+He recently had a fall and this did not help.
+James is struggling to be independent but needs help with day to day activities.
+They are in need communication and moral support from our troopers.